giovanniboscu/continuous-section-field/docs/aes/nrel_case/validation_comparison_summary_all_b.md

 The two cases therefore test different aspects of the same workflow:

-* the undegraded case checks the CSF-to-OpenSees projection for a smoothly varying continuous sectional field;
+* the undegraded case checks the CSF-to-OpenSees sampling for a smoothly varying continuous sectional field;
-* the degraded case checks the same projection when the continuous sectional field contains localized stiffness reductions.
+* the degraded case checks the same sampling when the continuous sectional field contains localized stiffness reductions.

 The comparison is not intended to make convergence the main result.
 Rather, it shows that the YAML-defined continuous sectional field remains the model object, while the beam discretization and the Gauss section sampling control how that field is projected into OpenSees.